FeliciaTay/odetoslack/README.md

     ```
     zappa deploy dev
     ```
     You should see a success message with a URL stated.
-Take note of this URL. <br/><br/>
+Take note of this HTTP endpoint. <br/><br/>
     From this point onwards, when changes are made to the *app.py* file, ```zappa update dev``` needs to be run to update the changes. <br/><br/>
     Note: For the above, ```dev``` is to be replaced with what you named your environment in Step 6.